Raiden-Zhu/Raiden-Zhu.github.io/_pages/about.md

 <!-- My ultimate goal is to understand the emergence of intelligence (both machine intelligence and biological intelligence). -->
 In the technology aspect, I am passionate about developing machine learning methodologies inspired by principles.

-My current research focus include:
+My current research focus includes:
-- Generalization Theory of Decentralized Learning.
+- Generalization Theory of Decentralized Learning;
 - Developing Fast & Generalizable Decentralized Algorithms.

 Please always feel free to contact (via [**email**](mailto:raiden@zju.edu.cn) or [**WeChat**](https://raw.githubusercontent.com/Raiden-Zhu/Raiden-Zhu.github.io/master/assets/img/WeChat_QR_code.jpg)) if you have any questions, are interested in collaborating, or just want to chat.  <!-- For regular updates and insights, feel free to follow my [**Twitter**](https://twitter.com/Raiden13238619) as well. -->